tobyatgithub/Three-Easy-Pieces-Of-Computer-System/Homework9-threads-and-locks/Chap29-threads-and-locks-usage/Chap29.md

 **Answer**

-Humm... based on the textbook, the hand-over-hand locking seems barely overperform a standard list with a lock?
+See `concurrentLinkedList.cpp` and Humm... based on the textbook, the hand-over-hand locking seems barely overperform a standard list with a lock?

 ## Question 5